-Although the face-lifted models from the elegant Jules Audemars line of dressy watches designed with CEOs in mind were unarguably the drawing cards of AP’s exhibition at SIHH 2011, it was the refreshed Royal Oak Offshore collection of muscular watches –including the new Audemars Piguet Royal Oak Offshore Chronograph in Steel (Ref.
-26400SO.OO.A002CA.01)— that was immortalized thanks to the Swiss brand’s longstanding partnership with Arnold Schwarzenegger that has received the bulk of attention from enthusiasts around the world.
+Although the facelifted models from the elegant and dressy Jules Audemars line designed with CEOs in mind were unarguably the drawing cards of AP’s exhibition at SIHH 2011, it was the refreshed “muscular” Royal Oak Offshore collection –including the new Royal Oak Offshore Chronograph in Steel (Ref.
+26400SO.OO.A002CA.01)— that was immortalized thanks to Audemars Piguet’s longstanding partnership with Arnold Schwarzenegger that has received the bulk of attention from enthusiasts around the world.

-As I have already noted, this new collection is just a face-lift, not a new generation of the legendary series: the new model offers only visual enhancements to the existing line of AP ROO watches, while the mechanical guts remain basically the same.
+As I have already noted, this new collection is just a face-lift, not a new generation of the legendary series: the new model offers only visual enhancements to the existing AP ROO line, while the mechanical guts remain basically the same.

-Just like the last year’s Audemars Piguet Royal Oak Offshore Grand Prix Collection, the watch features the good old AP Caliber 3126/3840 automatic chronograph movement.
+Just like the last year’s Royal Oak Offshore Grand Prix Collection, the 26400SO.OO.A002CA.01 features the same good old AP Caliber 3126/3840 automatic chronograph movement.
 Based on the AP 3120 “tractor” movement, it features an add-on chronograph module supplied by Dubois-Depraz.

 Like it is usually the case with brands like Audemars Piguet, the mechanism is a pleasure to look at since it sports a partially skeletonized winding rotor made in 22-karat gold and subjected to anthracite galvanic treatment.
 Its massive mainplate is circular-grained, while the bridges are rhodium-plated, snailed and beveled, and are adorned with Cotes de Geneve motif.